Typical Culinary of NTT

 Catemak corn is the next typical NTT culinary that you need to know.

-Indeed, corn itself has existed as a substitute for rice, so it is not surprising that food from NTT is mostly processed with corn.
+Indeed, corn itself has existed as a substitute for rice, so it is not surprising that most food from NTT is made from corn.
 Not only bose corn and titi corn, but also catemak corn.
 What is catemak corn?

-Corn is a dessert made of corn, green beans, and wax pumpkin.
-Then cook it using seasonings.
+Corn is a dessert made from corn, green beans, and wax pumpkin.
+Then cook it using flavoring spices.

 At first glance, you will think that this catemak has a sweet taste, but actually catemak corn has a salty and savory taste.